-The first leg of our China trip started with the W Guangzhou which is the first property of the brand in Mainland China.
-A look at the glass building from the outside and the two things that came to my mind were ‘futuristic and stylish’ and this summed up some amazing customer service is exactly what the W Guangzhou is about.
+The first leg of our China trip started with the W Guangzhou, which is the first property of the brand in Mainland China.
+A look at the glass building from the outside and the two things that came to mind were ‘futuristic and stylish’ and this summed up some amazing customer service is exactly what the W Guangzhou is all about.

 First impressions –

-After been greeted by a ‘Good Afternoon’ mat, I stepped into what is one of the most unconventional and stylish hotel lobby I had ever seen.
-The foyer had a waterfall running from the high ceiling to the floor and projected on it were some images specially created by WET design and, complementing the soothing sound of the water was a lingering fresh aquatic fragrance.
-Needless to say the lobby captivated all our senses.
-Incidentally the waterfall as a backdrop is very popular with the guests for selfies.
-Soft techno music filled the air as we entered the main lobby area, the tall pillars depict bookcases which were surrounded by some bronze benches and other quirky sitting areas.
+After being greeted by a ‘Good Afternoon’ mat, I stepped into what is one of the most unconventional and stylish hotel lobby I had ever seen.
+The foyer had a waterfall running from the high ceiling to the floor and projected on it were some images specially created by WET design and; complementing the soothing sound of the water was a lingering fresh aquatic fragrance.
+Needless to say, the lobby captivated all our senses.
+Incidentally, the waterfall as a backdrop is very popular with the guests for selfies.
+Soft techno music filled the air as we entered the main lobby area; the tall pillars depict bookcases which were surrounded by some bronze benches and other quirky sitting areas.

 All the elements in the hotel are designed with a youthful appeal.

-On the right was , the signature bar found in most of W hotels.
-On the left were the check in and concierge desks which were a bit busy for a Saturday morning, we completed the check in swiftly after a 10 minute wait and were given the keys to the Fantastic Suite on the 24th floor.
-For the elevator art they had a large circular screen which had an eye blinking, weirdly intriguing if you ask me.
+On the right was, the signature bar found in most W hotels.
+On the left were the check-in and concierge desks, which were a bit busy for a Saturday morning, we completed the check in swiftly after a 10 minute wait and were given the keys to the Fantastic Suite on the 24th floor.
+The elevator art had a large circular screen with an eye blinking, weirdly intriguing if you ask me.

 Rooms / Accomodation

-The 1023 square feet (95 sq/m) Fantastic suite begins with a dark lit foyer with doors to the left and the right which led to the living room and the bedroom respectively.
-The living room was huge, beautifully designed with wooden flooring, floor to ceiling windows overlooking the city block and decorated ‘W style’ with a 3-D painting and art pieces scattered across the suite.
+The 1023 square feet (95 sq/m) Fantastic suite begins with a dark-lit foyer with doors to the left and the right, which led to the living room and the bedroom, respectively.
+The living room was huge, beautifully designed with wooden flooring, floor-to-ceiling windows overlooking the city block and decorated ‘W style’ with a 3-D painting and art pieces scattered across the suite.
 Waiting for us on the desk was a tray with a variety of Macaroons, chocolates and other sweet treats.
-A well stocked mini bar was accompanied with a Nespresso coffee machine.
-Coming to the electronics the living room had a 50 inch Sony 3D LED, connected to a Blu-Ray player and a 5.1 channel Bose surround system with provisions to hook up your iPhone / iPad, USB device, laptop from the plethora of connectors tucked away neatly in the desk.
-Unfortunately we were not given a room tour to explain the facilities and features which would have been greatly useful especially as the TV menu, and remote controls were in Chinese .
-Moving on, the bedroom was equally spacious and thoughtfully designed with two signature W queen beds, separate lighting controls besides the beds and a 40 inch Sony 3D LED TV.
-Being situated in an upcoming CBD our room was facing two under construction skyscrapers, but the glazed windows did an effective job of muting the construction noise.
-The walk in wardrobe was the only area with some traditional Chinese art in the form of fans which was again merged with some modern colorful paintings and gold-and-black prints of crosscut trees.
+A well-stocked mini bar was accompanied with a Nespresso coffee machine.
+Coming to the electronics the living room had a 50-inch Sony 3D LED connected to a Blu-Ray player and a 5.1 channel Bose surround system with provisions to hook up your iPhone / iPad, USB device, or laptop from the plethora of connectors tucked away neatly in the desk.
+Unfortunately, we were not given a room tour to explain the facilities and features which would have been greatly useful, especially as the TV menu and remote controls were in Chinese.
+Moving on, the bedroom was equally spacious and thoughtfully designed with two signature W queen beds, separate lighting controls beside the beds and a 40-inch Sony 3D LED TV.
+Being situated in an upcoming CBD our room was facing two under-construction skyscrapers, but the glazed windows did an effective job of muting the construction noise.
+The walk-in wardrobe was the only area with some traditional Chinese art in the form of fans which was again merged with some modern colorful paintings and gold-and-black prints of crosscut trees.

 The bathroom was stocked with W’s signature Bliss amenities which are truly refreshing with their fruity smells.
-The soaking tub had to its disposal a control panel for the mood lighting, telephone and the TV which is built into the mirror facing the tub.
-Be sure to ask the hotel on using the music sensing mood light feature, if you are not a morning person like me then the rain shower and the changing lights are sure to wake you up.
+The soaking tub had at its disposal a control panel for the mood lighting, telephone, and the TV which is built into the mirror facing the tub.
+Be sure to ask the hotel on using the music-sensing mood light feature; if you are not a morning person like me, then the rain shower and the changing lights are sure to wake you up.

 Food and drink

-The hotel’s main restaurant ‘The Open Kitchen’ serves a fabulous breakfast spread with something to suit everyones palate, from a wide variety of fresh seafood, to BBQ, to Dimsums, to a plethora of fresh fruits, soups, cereals, yogurts, bread, meats, pastries, to juices placed in funky bottles you will be spolit for choice.
-For those planning to cut back on calories there were water jugs with lemon and vegetables, a granola and muesli station and a energetic, sugar free mocktail of the day.
-When we were asking our waiter for some vegetarian recommendations the restaurant’s chef intervened and quickly made us some delectable cheese sandwiches and a preparation of stirred fried vegetables with olive oil.
+The hotel’s main restaurant, ‘The Open Kitchen’ serves a fabulous breakfast spread with something to suit everyones palate, from a wide variety of fresh seafood, to BBQ, to Dimsums, to a plethora of fresh fruits, soups, cereals, yogurts, bread, meats, pastries, to juices placed in funky bottles you will be spoilt for choice.
+For those planning to cut back on calories, there were water jugs with lemon and vegetables, a granola and muesli station, and an energetic, sugar-free mocktail of the day.
+When we were asking our waiter for some vegetarian recommendations, the restaurant’s chef intervened and quickly made us some delectable cheese sandwiches and preparation of stirred fried vegetables with olive oil.
 The next morning Chef Pearl greeted us and specially made for us some salad and pancakes.

-In the evening we tried out the Woobar, the brands signature bar in the lobby.
-Adopting a very casual sitting style it has a large curvy bar table illuminated with a golden underlight in the center accompanied by hollow disk shaped stools.
-There is a more secluded smoking area for nicotine lovers and a suspended balcony which has an elephant to sit on for some interesting photo memories.
-Being an early evening the bar was empty so we sat downstairs next to the lobby and sipped on some cocktails and Belgian beer as the DJ played some house music in a purple lit stand with a Disney cartoon playing behind him.
+In the evening, we tried out the Woobar, the brand’s signature bar in the lobby.
+Adopting a very casual sitting style it has a large curvy bar table illuminated with a golden under light in the center, accompanied by hollow disk-shaped stools.
+There is a more secluded smoking area for nicotine lovers and a suspended balcony that has an elephant to sit on for some interesting photo memories.
+Being an early evening, the bar was empty so we sat downstairs next to the lobby and sipped on some cocktails and Belgian beer as the DJ played house music in a purple-lit stand with a Disney cartoon playing behind him.

-Located across the gym is the pool or as W likes to call it WET.
+Located across the gym is the pool, or as W likes to call it, WET.
 The indoor heated pool is very popular with the guests and locals alike and we could see why.
-High ceilings and floor-to-ceiling windows covered the whole length providing beautiful views overlooking the city while a “Green Wall” mimicked an oasis in the middle of the urban jungle and to rest were some fancy seats and Ottomans placed around the pool.
+High ceilings and floor-to-ceiling windows covered the whole length providing beautiful views overlooking the city.
+At the same time, a “Green Wall” mimicked an oasis in the middle of the urban jungle and to rest were some fancy seats and Ottomans placed around the pool.
 I headed to the WETBAR next to the pool to grab a refreshing cocktail and some light snacks after a swim.

 A level below is the AWAY Spa, spread across 1500 square meters it offers a variety of signature treatments and massages.
-After 10 hours of travelling I tried out the Freedom massage and to say the least it was effective, all the stiffness in my neck and shoulders was gone and I felt completely refreshed the next morning.
+After 10 hours of traveling I tried out the Freedom massage and to say the least it was effective, all the stiffness in my neck and shoulders was gone, and I felt completely refreshed the next morning.

-There are plenty of options if you decide to venture out, just a 5 minute drive away is the renowned Guangdong museum, Guangzhou library, the beautiful Zaha Hadid designed Guangzhou opera and the sky kissing IFC tower.
+There are plenty of options if you venture out; just a 5 minute drive away is the renowned Guangdong Museum, Guangzhou library, the beautiful Zaha Hadid-designed Guangzhou opera and the sky-kissing IFC tower.

-Guangzhou does have steep communication barriers, during our two night stay we did not see a single non-Asian guest at the property, however it was smooth sailing at the hotel except for two occasions however the staff immediately called up their superiors or English speaking colleagues and assisted us with a smile.
+Guangzhou does have steep communication barriers; during our two-night stay, we did not see a single non-Asian guest at the property.
+However, it was smooth sailing at the hotel except for two occasions; but the staff immediately called up their superiors or English-speaking colleagues and assisted us with a smile.

-The staff at the concierge were extremely helpful be it sightseeing recommendations to booking high speed train tickets.
-Here is an incident I would want to share – We had a connecting flight from Chengdu where our checked in luggage was misplaced, we shared the lost report details with the concierge who did a brilliant job of regularly following up with the local airport authorities, updating us with the status and finally delivering the lost luggage in our room the next morning.
+The concierge staff was extremely helpful, from sightseeing recommendations to booking high-speed train tickets.
+Here is an incident I would want to share – We had a connecting flight from Chengdu where our checked-in luggage was misplaced; we shared the lost report details with the concierge who did a brilliant job of regularly following up with the local airport authorities, updating us with the status and finally delivering the lost luggage in our room the next morning.

 Disclaimer – We were provided complimentary accommodation and services.
 But the opinions expressed herein are my own.